 feeling as though you may pass out

-Blood pressure is the force of blood pushing against the inside walls of your arteries as it circulates throughout the body.
-Just as heart rate changes are unpredictable during a heart attack, so too are blood pressure changes.
+Blood pressure is the force of blood pushing against the inside walls of your arteries as blood circulates.
+Just as heart rate changes are unpredictable during a heart attack, so are blood pressure changes.

-Because blood flow in the heart is blocked and a portion of heart tissue is denied oxygen-rich blood, your heart may not be able to pump as strongly as it normally does, thus lowering your blood pressure.
+A heart attack can damage the muscles of the heart.
+This can mean that it may not be able to pump as strongly as it normally does, lowering your blood pressure.

-A heart attack may also trigger a response from your parasympathetic nervous system, causing your heart and the rest of your body to relax and not fight while your heart struggles to keep blood circulating.
+A heart attack may also trigger a response from your parasympathetic nervous system, causing your heart and the rest of your body to relax while your heart struggles to keep blood circulating.
 This can also cause a dip in blood pressure.

 - advancing age

 - having obesity

 - family history of heart disease